kryllyxofficial01/kryllyxofficial01/README.md

 - Can Reach 13 CPS on mouse, and 12 CPS on spacebar.
 - Making a Calculator in Minecraft.
 - Trying to Make a Discord Bot (not open-source).
+- Developer of the unofficial extension of Python, Python++.
 - Mod for [Selisine](https://github.com/aidenpike).
 - Member of [The Blastcast](https://github.com/The-Blastcast).